cg7346/Software-Testing/JUnit/README.md

 - Hint: focus on the source code files, not the test ones
 ### **STEP #3 -** **Find, fix and submit any 4 defects in project CoffeeMaker - 20%****
 - 5% per defect
-- Strong Recommendation - Perform boundary tests around the acceptable inputs to get the one **[Assert](https://junit.org/junit4/javadoc/4.12/org/junit/Assert.html) per Unit Test**
+- Strong Recommendation - Perform boundary test around the acceptable inputs to get the one **[Assert](https://junit.org/junit4/javadoc/4.12/org/junit/Assert.html) per Unit Test**
 - Only defects found in the three classes we are testing will count towards the 4 required defects
 	- **Inventory.java**
 	- **RecipeBook.java**